 Outcome of Review

 When a review is completed, a rating of Red, Amber or Green will be identified.
-Technologies rated Red are not considered suitable for use by IALA members; technologies rated Amber could be considered for use with possible changes or development required; technologies rated Green could be considered suitable for use by IALA members.
+Technologies rated Red are not considered suitable for use within a given context; technologies rated Amber could be considered for use with possible changes or development required; technologies rated Green could be considered suitable for use within a given context.

 Emerging Technologies – Review Table